 The court will then determine how to handle the case.
 It may come in the form of civic and criminal penalties, or there may be a modification of arrangements.

 If you need to file a motion of contempt, or if you have been found guilty of contempt, you may need the assistance of divorce lawyers.
-At the Law Office of Theodore H. Enfield, P.A., located in Hollywood, Florida, our attorneys can make the process easier for both spouses after a divorce.
+At the [nap_names id=”FIRM-NAME-1″], located in Fort Lauderdale, Florida, our attorneys can make the process easier for both spouses after a divorce.
 Contact our firm today for a free initial consultation.